twilio/twilio-voice-react-native-app/app/README.md

 ### Prerequisites

+Please follow the Reference Server instructions in conjunction with these steps.

 Please ensure that you have a React Native development environment set up for the platform(s) you want to build for.
 Please see the official React Native documentation [here](https://reactnative.dev/docs/0.70/environment-setup).

 ### Launching the App